-Example 2: Using an index call option to trade a bullish view of the market of shares directly, you decide to buy a 3 month 5500 index call option for 200 points, or \$2,000 (plus brokerage and exchange fees).
-That gives you the right, but not the obligation, to "buy" the index at a level of 5500 at expiry.
-Ignoring brokerage and exchange fees, your break even point at expiry is 5500 + 200 = 5700 points.
+Example 2: Using an index call option to trade a bullish view of the market

+You are expecting the broad sharemarket to rise over the next three months.
+Assume the index is at 6000.
+As an alternative to buying a portfolio of shares directly, you decide to buy a three month 6000 index call option for 200 points, or \$2,000 (plus brokerage and exchange fees).
+That gives you the right, but not the obligation, to "buy" the index at a level of 6000 at expiry.

+Ignoring brokerage and exchange fees, your break even point at expiry is 6000 + 200 = 6200 points.